cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 ## **4. Bonus**

 Upon examining the data, I wanted to test the validity of the dataset to ensure it is accurate.
-To confirm this, the [Bonus file](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Employee_SQL/Bonus.ipynb) from the Jupyter Notebook to import the SQL database from PostgreSQL into Pandas via SQL Alchemy.
+To confirm this, the [Bonus file](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Employee_SQL/Bonus.ipynb) Jupyter Notebook has been created to import the PostgreSQL database to Pandas Dataframes via SQL Alchemy.

 Note: [gitignore](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Employee_SQL/.gitignore) file has been created to ensure others do not have my personal access to my PostgreSQL.